dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 - `sourceMap`, to help us debugging the code generated.
 - `outDir`, to define where the compiled code will reside.

-We will also tell the compiler to process files under `./src`, a directory that we will create to add our TypeScript source code, and nothing else.
+We will also tell the compiler to process files under `./src`, a directory that we will create to add our TypeScript source code.
 To perform these configurations, let's open the `tsconfig.json` file and add the following content to it:

 ```typescript
 {